Ben Shelton: 2024: First title on clay, American No. 1

 At the Cincinnati Open he reached the round of 16 for the second time at the tournament, saving a match point against Tomás Martín Etcheverry. he reached his second Masters career quarterfinal with a win over Fábián Marozsán.
 Shelton reached the third round of the US Open, defeating former 2020 champion Dominic Thiem in his final US Open, and Roberto Carballes Baena in the second round, before losing to eventual semifinalist Francis Tiafoe in a repeat of the previous year's quarter-final.

 At the 2024 Laver Cup, Shelton earned 6 of Team World's 11 points in a 13–11 loss to Team Europe.
 On day one, Shelton partnered Taylor Fritz to defeat Alexander Zverev and Carlos Alcaraz of Team Europe.
 On day 2, Shelton was defeated by Alcaraz in singles, while partnering with Alejandro Tabilo to defeat the doubles team of Casper Ruud and Stefanos Tsitsipas.
 On the third day, Shelton defeated Daniil Medvedev, before losing to the doubles team of Alcaraz and Ruud.
-Shelton's played a total of 5 matches, more than any other Laver Cup participant, and earned 6 points, more than anyone on Team World.
+Shelton played a total of 5 matches, more than any other Laver Cup participant, and earned 6 points, more than anyone on Team World.

-Ben Shelton reached the final of the Swiss Indoors in October, but was defeated there by Giovanni Mpetshi Perricard.
-On his way to the final, he defeated, among others, Arthur Fils in the semifinals.
+Shelton defeated Ugo Humbert in four quarters to win his maiden UTS title in Frankfurt.
+Shelton reached the final of the Swiss Indoors in October, but was defeated by Giovanni Mpetshi Perricard.
+On his way to the final, Shelton defeated, among others, Arthur Fils in the semifinals.